zjchen666/cryptography/security_measures.md

     _Executable and Linkable Format (ELF)_: When a program is compiled, the ELF headers can specify that the stack should be non-executable.
 This is often the default behavior unless explicitly overridden.
 The "-z noexecstack" linker option modifies the ELF headers to include a note that the stack should be non-executable.
     _Hardware Support_: Modern CPUs include a feature known as the NX (No Execute) bit, which allows the operating system to mark certain memory regions as non-executable.
 The Linux kernel uses this feature to enforce non-executable stack policies.
-7. ### Kernel Address Display Restriction
-When attackers try to develop "run anywhere" exploits for kernel vulnerabilities, they frequently need to know the location of internal kernel structures.
-By treating kernel addresses as sensitive information, those locations are not visible to regular local users.
-Starting with Ubuntu 11.04, /proc/sys/kernel/kptr_restrict is set to "1" to block the reporting of known kernel address leaks.
-Additionally, various files and directories were made readable only by the root user: /boot/vmlinuz*, /boot/System.map*, /sys/kernel/debug/, /proc/slabinfo

-8. ### Dmesg restrictions
-When attackers try to develop "run anywhere" exploits for vulnerabilties, they frequently will use dmesg output.
-By treating dmesg output as sensitive information, this output is not available to the attacker.
-Starting with Ubuntu 12.04 LTS, /proc/sys/kernel/dmesg_restrict can be set to "1" to treat dmesg output as sensitive.
-Starting with 20.10, this is enabled by default.

-9. ### Linux Lockdown
-    it was introduced in Linux kernel version 5.4.
-_Modes_: The kernel lockdown feature operates in different modes, which determine the level of restriction applied:
-Integrity Mode: This mode focuses on preventing unauthorized modifications to the kernel.
-It restricts actions that could alter the kernel's code or data.
-Confidentiality Mode: In addition to the restrictions of integrity mode, this mode also prevents access to confidential information that could be used to compromise the system.
-_Restrictions_: When the kernel lockdown feature is enabled, it imposes several restrictions, including:
-Disabling the ability to load unsigned kernel modules.
-Preventing access to kernel memory through interfaces like /dev/mem and /dev/kmem.
-Restricting access to certain kernel parameters and interfaces that could be used to modify kernel behavior.
-Blocking the use of certain debugging features that could be exploited by attackers.

 ## References:
 https://wiki.ubuntu.com/Security/Features/Historical